 Course languages and e-learning

-(1) The Course may be provided in any official language of a Contracting Member State.
+(1) The Course may be provided in any official language of a EPC Member State.

 (2) E-learning facilities are encouraged as an integral part of the Course.
 However, practical training always requires personal participation.